Last Updated on July 26, 2020

-As parents of young children, we know that our kids need their nap.
+As parents of young children, we know that even the best toddler needs their nap even at Disney World.
 When travelling, playing, and with all the excitement of Disney, even bigger kids need a bit of a nap sometimes.

 This will give everyone a chance to wind down, relax, and nap in a cool and quiet environment.
 But if you are on a time restraint and simply don’t see the point of travelling all that way too and from the hotel for a brief 2-hour nap, then read on.

 Here at Mouse Travel Matters we strive to use our time as efficiently as possible walking or busing needlessly for short periods of time can become a chore, we have more important considerations like our 12 Things You Should Never do at Disney.

 Assuming you are taking the free Disney shuttle and not driving your own car to the parks, you will need to collapse the stroller and hold the child on your lap.
 Getting to and from the hotel is not as easy as it sounds.
 Have you ever held a sleeping or sleepy child on a packed bus?
 It isn’t fun.
 It’s even worse if they are cranky and don’t want to leave the parks, or it’s hot.